OutSystems/docs-support/src/licensing/whats-a-personal.md

 * **No SEO optimizations:** Personal Environments don't support the use of [SEO optimization for your applications](https://www.outsystems.com/tk/redirect?g=C07BCA11-7DB2-49FD-B01B-97EBFBDCF36F).

+* **No Factory Configuration:** This component isn´t supported in Personal environments.
+Personal environments are offered on shared infrastructure where advanced configurations may affect other users and are therefore not supported.

 ## Can I upgrade my personal environment (or cancel an upgrade on it)?

 For more information about this topic, refer to our documentation [Upgrade a personal environment to the latest version](https://success.outsystems.com/support/troubleshooting/infrastructure_management/upgrade_a_personal_environment_to_the_latest_version/).